 a.
 Paul and his mother shared intimate conversations through their eyes.
 As they were not love bound to each other according to the first paragraph, the author conveys that it was the child and the mother alone who understood that there was no love in their relationship.
 They knew it as they were able to read it in each other’s eyes.

 b.
-Paul and Bassett had a partnership or friendship which was an affectionate relationship between them.
+Paul and Bassett had a partnership or friendship, which was an affectionate relationship between them.
 Bassett understood even the small things which others even failed to notice.
-All the news of racing horses was brought to Paul by Bassett and using the clairvoyant Paul decided on who was the winner.
+All the news of racing horses was brought to Paul by Bassett, and using the clairvoyant, Paul decided who the winner was.

 2. How has the author linked the symbol of the rocking-horse to Paul’s triumphs at the races?

-The rocking-horse is one of the three symbols which Lawrence has dealt with in the entire story.
-The horse is considered to be a symbol of victory which Paul achieves at the end.
-It proves how materialistic gain and money are important in our lives over love.
-The whispers that “there must be more money” that Paul keeps hearing and the rocking-horse are interrelated to each other.
-The need of money to get the love of his mother which he never got, leads him to bet on racing horses and earns more to prove his luck.
+The rocking horse is one of the three symbols which Lawrence has dealt with in the entire story.
+The horse is considered to be a symbol of victory, which Paul achieves in the end.
+It proves how materialistic gain and money are more important in our lives than love.
+The whispers that “there must be more money” that Paul keeps hearing and the rocking horse are interrelated with each other.
+The need for money to get the love of his mother, which he never got, leads him to bet on racing horses and earns more to prove his luck.
 When the boy questioned his mother about what luck is, she told him that luck is something which brings money.
 The boy is disappointed to know that his father did not have luck and so will not be able to make money.
-He is sad that he will not be able to have his mother’s love who is consumed by indebtedness.
-The autistic boy, with some extrasensory perception rides his horse till he gets there.
+He is sad that he will not be able to have his mother’s love, who is consumed by indebtedness.
+The autistic boy, with some extrasensory perception, rides his horse till he gets there.
 It depicts his wish to physically win the love of his mother by winning the horse race and therefore earning more money.
-After the ride, Paul will stand with legs apart by facing the horse and he would look at the shining eyes and the bent head of the horse.
-These make it clear about the wanting, the determination and the need of money which Paul had.
-For him, it is all about love, money, success and winning which is more important.
-Paul finally wins and gets his mother the money through the difficulties he faced in the races.
-He finally found the love and concern of his mother though his obsession with the horse races which killed him.
+After the ride, Paul will stand with legs apart by facing the horse, and he would look at the shining eyes and the bent head of the horse.
+These make it clear about the wanting, the determination and the need for money which Paul had.
+For him, it is all about love, money, success and winning, which are more important.
+Paul finally wins and gets his mother the money through the difficulties he faces in the races.
+He finally found the love and concern of his mother through his obsession with the horse races, which killed him.

 3. The ending of the story is an instance of irony.
 Suppose Paul had not died at the end, how would you have reacted to the story?